MARIAN-Digital-Audio-Electronics/MARIAN-ALSA-DRIVER/README.md

 Since no funny magic is used it should easily work on other systems that support ALSA.

+## Supported Devices
+* MARIAN Clara E, Rev.06

+Always make sure to have the corresponding firmware installed on the card by checking the PCI revision.

 ## Building the driver
 This is no detailed instruction on to how make your system fit for building kernel drivers but to give a pointer in the right direction, on Debian based